lundjordan/release-census/how-tos/staging-release-setup.md

 to make significant changes to our release automation, staging releases need to be performed before we flip the changes to production.
 This is where the releaseduty knowledge comes to rescue!

-Historically, we have been using staging releases mostly to test `beta1` of a new cycle.
-That is because a beta release is our most common type of release and it is the one we usually start any transformation process with.
+Historically, we have been using staging releases mostly to test `beta 1` of a new cycle.
+That is because a `beta` release is our most common type of release and it is the one we usually start any transformation process with.
 We used it when we switched to `release promotion` but also for `tcmigration` projects.
 This how-to page assumes the same, but a different type of release should behave somewhat similar.
 So mainly rather larger changes to the code base, changes that actually impose a staging release beforehand.